IoannisKaragiannis/LinearAlgebra/README.md

 |1000x1000|    9.8 [s]  | 1.6e-2 [s]  | 1.9e-2 [s]    |    1.9 [s]      |      2.9 [s] |
 |4000x4000|    866 [s]  | 2.4e-1 [s]  | 3.8e-1 [s]    |    115 [s]      |       91 [s] |

 In conclusion, inversion is computatioanlly expensive and is therefore not recommended for large matrices.
 Addition and transposition are not that heavy.
 Multiplication and Strassen-multiplication are also not recommended for large matrices, both time-wise and memory wise.
 Consider that a 4000x4000 matrix occupies 128 MB.
 And we would need three times this memory for a single multiplication.
-It is worthmentioning how the Strassen multiplication adds no value for small matrices, whereas it decreases the computational time significantly as the matrices' size grow.
+However, it is worth-mentioning how the Strassen multiplication adds no value for small matrices, whereas it decreases the computational time significantly as the matrices' size grow.

 ## LOG FILE